blmage/duolingo-sound-controls/README.md

 * Allows defining different volume and speed settings for each type of sound:

-    * effects
+    * effects,

     * normal and slow sentences,

-    * normal and slow words,
+    * words,

     * other sounds,

-    in the different contexts:
+    depending on the context in which it is played:

     * listening challenges,